EwD-Project/EwD-Public/Reading_Rules.md

 Some rule items are applied only after a certain EwD level.
 We affixed the [L3+] tag when the item is applied at levels L3 and L4, and the [L4] tag when the item is applied only at L4 (the final level). _If you are a beginner, you may skip reading these items._

-Next are the 6 Reading Rules of EwD:
+Next are the six Reading Rules of EwD:

 ## Index